MaciejPatro/copier-cpp-cmake/README.md

 * The **main** goal of **this** project is to provide an easy way to start with development of your new `C++` project and focus on the problem you want to solve instead of project structure/code formatting/basic `CI` and other common "quality of life" issues.
 * The **secondary** goal is to make this project as **flexible** as reasonable.
 Allowing people to use different tools as they usually have different needs.
+Supporting them in updating of their projects when new tools are available or preferred after initial creation during development process.
 * The **third** important aspect is to provide good `defaults` for each choice user can make (default to well established tools) so that less experienced users can use them as good starting point in their `C++` adventure.

 What is **not** a goal of the project: